hieuln/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - REPAIRING

 ### Cloud Provider Snapshot Backup Policy
-Cloud Provider Snapshot Backup Policy (`snapshot_backup_policy`) will add if provider_backup_enabled is enabled, instead, it will keep empty.
+Cloud Provider Snapshot Backup Policy will be added if provider_backup_enabled is enabled, if not, returned values will be empty.

 * `snapshot_backup_policy` - current snapshot schedule and retention settings for the cluster.